akenneth/smarty-selenium-telegram-bot/README.md

 See: telegram_bot.py script or [Telegram bot intro](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Extensions-%E2%80%93-Your-first-Bot)

 ## Adding your own fetchers
-- Create your selenium fetchers, see google_fetcher.py for exanple
+- Create your selenium fetchers, see google_fetcher.py for example
 - Add use of that fetchers by modifying the dict at handler.py

 ## Other notes: